istio/istio.io/content/en/blog/2020/alb-ingress-gateway-iks/index.md

 `<cluster_name>-<globally_unique_account_HASH>-0001.<region>.containers.appdomain.cloud`, for example `mycluster-a1b2cdef345678g9hi012j3kl4567890-0001.us-south.containers.appdomain.cloud`.
 In the same way as for the ALB domain, IKS provides a certificate and a private key, storing them in another Kubernetes secret.

-This blog describes how you can configure the IKS Ingress ALB to direct traffic to the services inside an Istio service mesh through the Istio ingress gateway, while using mutual TLS authentication between the ALB and the gateway.
+This blog describes how you can chain together the IKS Ingress ALB and the Istio ingress gateway to send traffic to your Istio enabled workloads while being able to continue using the ALB specific features and the ALB subdomain name.
+You configure the IKS Ingress ALB to direct traffic to the services inside an Istio service mesh through the Istio ingress gateway, while using mutual TLS authentication between the ALB and the gateway.
 For the mutual TLS authentication, you will configure the ALB and the Istio ingress gateway to use the certificates and keys provided by IKS for the ALB and NLB subdomains.
 Using certificates provided by IKS saves you the overhead of managing your own certificates for the connection between the ALB and the Istio ingress gateway.

-You will use the NLB subdomain certificate as the server certificate for Istio ingress gateway as intended.
-The NLB subdomain certificate represents the identity of the server that serves a particular NLB subdomain, in this case, the Ingress gateway.
+You will use the NLB subdomain certificate as the server certificate for the Istio ingress gateway as intended.
+The NLB subdomain certificate represents the identity of the server that serves a particular NLB subdomain, in this case, the ingress gateway.

 You will use the ALB subdomain certificate as the client certificate in mutual TLS authentication between the ALB and the Istio Ingress.
 When ALB acts as a server it presents the ALB certificate to the clients so the clients can authenticate the ALB.
-When ALB acts as a client of the Istio Ingress gateway, it presents the same certificate as a client of the Istio Ingress gateway, so the Istio Ingress gateway could authenticate the ALB.
+When ALB acts as a client of the Istio ingress gateway, it presents the same certificate to the Istio ingress gateway, so the Istio ingress gateway could authenticate the ALB.

+{{< warning >}}
+Note that the instructions in this blog post only configure the ALB and the Istio ingress gateway to encrypt the traffic between them and to verify that they receive valid certificates issued by [Let's Encrypt](https://letsencrypt.org).
+In order to verify that only the ALB is allowed to talk to the Istio ingress gateway, an additional Istio security policy must be defined.
+In order to verify that the ALB indeed talks to the Istio ingress gateway, additional configuration must be added to the ALB.
+The additional configuration of the Istio ingress gateway and the ALB is out of scope for this blog.
+{{< /warning >}}

 Traffic to the services without an Istio sidecar can continue to flow as before directly from the ALB.